azhx/blagoblag/content/drafts/certificate-transparency-for-server-operators.rst

 submitted to.
 If it's not listed, you can submit your certificate to a log yourself, though doing so is outside the scope of this article.

-When a certificate is submmitted to a Certificate Transparecy log, the submitted receives a Signed Certificate Timestamp (SCT).
+When a certificate is submitted to a Certificate Transparecy log, the submitted receives a Signed Certificate Timestamp (SCT).
 SCTs are cryptographic assertions that a certificate has been submitted to a log, and will be publicly visible in the log shortly.